NeuroJSON/bjdata/Binary_JData_Specification.md

-A key rationale for basing  the BJData format upon UBJSON as opposed to other more popular binary JSON-like formats, such as BSON, CBOR and MessagePack, is UBJSON's **quasi-human-readability** - a unique characteristic that is Absent from almost all other binary formats.
+A key rationale for basing  the BJData format upon UBJSON as opposed to other more popular binary JSON-like formats, such as BSON, CBOR and MessagePack, is UBJSON's **quasi-human-readability** - a unique characteristic that is absent from almost all other binary formats.
 This is because all data semantic elements in a UBJSON/BJData file, e.g. the "name" fields and data-type markers, are defined in human-readable strings.
 The resulting binary files are not only capable of storing complex and hierarchical binary data structures, but also